uniru/conditional_speech_exercises/README.md

 step 2: install the needed addictional python libraries: docx2txt, docx and tkinter (pip install needed_library, es. pip install tkinter)

-step 3: open an Anaconda prompt or a terminal and type: python conditional_speech_exercises.py
+step 3: open an Anaconda prompt or a terminal, navigate to the location of the python file and type: python conditional_speech_exercises.py

 step 4: a window will be opened asking to choose the word file you want to use for the exercise